croo12/what_is_that/README.md

 The project is now transitioning to a GUI application using the `egui` framework.
 This will provide a more user-friendly and visually interactive experience for executing commands.

+### Goal: Native CLI Experience within GUI

+A key objective is to evolve the GUI application to feel more like a native command-line interface, leveraging underlying operating system functionalities directly where appropriate, rather than relying on generic wrappers.
+This will enhance performance, integration, and the overall 'native' feel of the shell.

+For example, the `open` command will be refactored to directly invoke the OS's default program launcher (`start` on Windows, `open` on macOS, `xdg-open` on Linux) instead of using a generic process spawn.

 ## Planned Features

 To achieve this, the following features will be implemented: